 AI & education at Maastricht University

-Artificial Intelligence (AI) and data-driven technologies have the potential to address some of the biggest needs in education today and innovate teaching and learning practices.
+Artificial Intelligence (AI) and other data-driven technologies have the potential to address some of the biggest needs in education today and innovate teaching and learning practices.
 However, rapid technological developments inevitably bring multiple risks and challenges.

 Maastricht University recognises the importance of tapping into the opportunities of AI technologies while ensuring a safe and effective integration of such technologies into the PBL curriculum in alignment with the core learning principles Contextual, Collaborative, Constructive and Self-directed (CCCS).